maquenneville/quennescriptions/README.md

 # Usage
 To use the script, first change the API key in VideoSubtitlesHelpers.py to your OpenAI API key.
 Then, run the main.py file from the command line with the following arguments:

-python VideoSubtitlesMain.py <video_file> [--dialect <dialect_code>] [--speech_gap] [--dialogue]
+python VideoSubtitlesMain.py <video_file> [--speech_gap] [--dialogue]

 Replace <video_file> with the video file path and <prompt> with .
-The --dialect, speech_gap and --dialogue arguments are optional, and default to "en-US", 900ms and False respectively (leave --dialogue out if you want a narrative transcription, add it to change the transcription format to dialogue).
+The speech_gap and --dialogue arguments are optional, and default to 900ms and False respectively (leave --dialogue out if you want a narrative transcription, add it to change the transcription format to dialogue).

 The script will perform the following steps: